commercetools/commercetools-jvm-sdk/README.md

 </dependency>
 ````

-The artifacts are going to be released to Maven central.
-Until then please bear with us and use our public repo:
+The artifacts will be released to Maven central.
+Until then please use our public repo:
 `http://public-repo.ci.cloud.commercetools.de/content/repositories/releases`

 ## License